 The Upstream Oil and Gas Industry consists of companies involved in the exploration, extraction, and separation of oil and gas.
 These companies are also known as the E&P (exploration and production) industry.
 These are the companies that find the place of exploration and set up the plant with the coordination of the local government, and start exploring.
 If the oil is found beneath the earth then the extraction/production of oil starts otherwise the company will move to the next place for exploration and later on, the separation takes place.
 This is done either onshore or offshore.

-The upstream oil and gas companies are characterized by high risks, high investment capital, and extended duration as it takes time to locate, documentation procedures, and drill.
+The upstream oil and gas companies are characterized by high risks, high investment capital, and extended duration as it takes time to locate, document procedures, and drill.

 What do you mean by exploration, extraction, and separation?